daverunfast/gettingandcleaning/CodeBook.md

 library(dplyr)
 ```

-# Run_analysis.R
-First step is to import each of the 8 tables that will be used to create the tidy data set.
+First step in the run_analysis.R fil is to import each of the 8 tables that will be used to create the tidy data set.
 ```sh
 x_test <- read.table("./UCI HAR Dataset/test/X_test.txt")
 y_test <- read.table("./UCI HAR Dataset/test/y_test.txt")